klfmedia/technical-assessment/readme.md

 ## Assessment 04

-Using the following parameters, create a class that charges taxes on an order total based on the user's province (Canada only).
+Create a class that charges taxes on an order total based on the user's province (Canada only).
 This class will also apply coupon discounts using a coupon code.
 Assume that the taxes and valid coupon codes are in a separate configuration file.

 This assessment will allow us to evaluate your OOP skills.